JoshuaS3/joshstock.in/site/content/blog/opengl-fractal-explorer.md

 considering this was not a planned project) for a realtime renderer.
-Fractal dive renderers use high-level CPU software implementations like [BigFloat](https://github.com/nicowilliams/bigfloat) for arbitrary-precision floating point computation, but this would be disastrously slow for a realtime application (and be incompatible with GPU acceleration).
+Fractal dive renderers use high-level CPU software implementations like [BigFloat](https://github.com/nicowilliams/bigfloat) for arbitrary-precision floating-point computation, but this would be disastrously slow for a realtime application (and be incompatible with GPU acceleration).

 # Rendering on the GPU